wieluk/psychopy_linux_installer/README.md

 The script performs the following steps:

-- Detects the package manager (supports apt, yum, dnf, pacman and zypper).
+- Detects the package manager (supports apt, yum, dnf, pacman, and zypper).
-- Installs necessary dependencies.
+- Installs all necessary dependencies.
-- Creates a directory in the specified location for PsychoPy.
+- Sets up the PsychoPy installation directory.
-- Checks if the specified Python version exists if necessary downloads and install it as `altinstall`.
+- Installs the specified Python version as altinstall if needed.
-- Creates a virtual environment for PsychoPy.
+- Creates a virtual environment and installs/builds wxPython.
-- Installs/builds wxPython.
+- Upgrades pip and required pip packages.
-- Upgrades pip and some pip packages.
+- Installs the specified PsychoPy version.
-- Installs specified PsychoPy version.
+- Adds the current user to a psychopy group and sets security limits.
-- Adds the current user to a `psychopy` group and sets security limits.
+- Generates a startup wrapper script (`start_psychopy`) in the installation directory.
-- Creates a symbolic link to the PsychoPy executable in `.bin`.
+- Adds a symbolic link to the PsychoPy startup wrapper in `/usr/local/bin/`.
-- Creates a desktop shortcut.
+- Adds a desktop shortcut.

 ## Post-Installation